csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/bestPractice/WritingTests.md

 When using a method-driven testing framework, such as NUnit, five performables in a single test method is a reasonable number.
 More than approximately ten performables is too many.

-When using a binding-driven testing framework like SpecFlow, each binding should ideally correspond to at-most one performable.
+When using a binding-driven testing framework like Reqnroll, each binding should ideally correspond to at-most one performable.

 [performables]: ../../glossary/Performable.md
 [high-level tasks]: ../../glossary/Task.md